0xBEEFCAF3/data-engineer-assessment/README.md

 # Data Engineer / Scientist Take Home Test

-### This assignment is designed to test your skills around data wrangling, cleaning , and visualization
+### This assignment is designed to test your skills around data wrangling, cleaning, and visualization

 ### What is the data?

-This is a timeseries data set repersenting transactions that entered the Bitcoin mempool and the state of the Bitcoin network when the transaction was broadcasted.
+This is a time-series data set representing transactions that entered the Bitcoin mempool and the state of the Bitcoin network when the transaction was broadcasted.
 If and when the transaction was confirmed, an additional feature `conf` (unix timestamp) is also collected

 ### Questions and Instructions